BP believes that carbon pricing by governments is the best policy to limit GHG emissions

 Who it affects

-Energy producers: Producers, such as BP, pay for the GHGs emitted by their operations.
-They are encouraged to seek solutions to reduce their emissions - through energy efficiency and innovation in lower-carbon technologies.
+Producers, such as BP, pay for the GHGs emitted by their operations.
+They are encouraged to seek solutions to reduce their emissions - through energy efficiency and innovation in lower carbon technologies.

-End consumers: Businesses and households ultimately pay more for carbon-intensive goods and services.
-They are motivated to use less energy, choose more energy-efficient products and favour lower-carbon energy products.
+Businesses and households ultimately pay more for carbon-intensive goods and services.
+They are motivated to use less energy, choose more energy-efficient products and favour lower carbon energy products.